• Skip to primary navigation

 Can you bake this bread in a different pan?

-How long will this bread keep?
+How long will this bread last?

 Can you make gluten free focaccia bread with King Arthur gluten free flour?

-You can make this gluten free focaccia bread recipe with King Arthur Measure for Measure blend but it will not rise quite as much as another flour blend.
+You can make this gluten free focaccia bread recipe with King Arthur Measure for Measure blend, but it will not rise quite as much as another flour blend.
 King Arthur states on their package not to use their flour with yeast recipes.
 You can easily use the King Arthur All Purpose Gluten Free Flour with no xanthan gum in this recipe.

+Store this simple gluten free focaccia bread in an airtight container for up to 3 days.
+I store it in the refrigerator to prevent it from spoiling.
 You can also freeze this recipe.
 Freeze the bread after it has cooled.
 You can slice it or freeze it whole in a freezer-safe zip-style baggie.

 I love playing with Sandi's focaccia recipe!!!"